 We are funded by Kirklees Local Authority to help schools support children and young people when:

-- a child or young person with a Statement or Education, Health and Care Plan has a significant change in their SEN which might require a different type of approach or educational setting.
+- a child or young person with an Education, Health and Care Plan has a significant change in their SEN which might require a different type of approach or educational setting.

 Additionally, in maintained schools, we also provide an Initial Consultation when a child at SEN Support whose attainment development is well below that of other children and who is not making progress in school.
 Our involvement would follow a high level of support and intervention by school staff and parents working together with any other appropriate professionals over time.

 If it is agreed through this Initial Consultation that further assessment by an Educational Psychologist is needed then the SENCo (Special Educational Needs Co-ordinator) or Headteacher can discuss how best to access this with the Educational Psychology Service.

 An educational psychologist may become involved when parents and staff remain concerned about a child's development and/or progress in school even though the SENCo has:

 - worked with parents and teachers over an extended period of time to agree targets, strategies, and interventions